Gourmet Tour of Istria

 Istrian countryside cycling

 This morning we leave the Istrian coast and head inland, where some of the peninsula’s most beautiful landscapes await.
-Our cycling trip today takes us on country roads that wind through rural Istria’s medieval hilltop villages, vineyards, olive groves and forests.
+Our e-bike trip today takes us 48km on country roads that wind through rural Istria’s medieval hilltop villages, vineyards, olive groves and forests.
 The route passes through the charming hillside towns of Oprtalj and Groznjan, which we will have time to explore on foot.
 The second half of the trip follows the Parenzana, an old railroad bed that is now popular among cyclists and hikers.
 We’ll pedal through old railroad tunnels and over bridges, enjoying spectacular views of the countryside along the way.
-In the afternoon we’ll head to Motovun, where we will enjoy a breathtaking view of the sunset over the Mirna River Valley and a dinner of truffles – a local specialty.
+In the afternoon we’ll head to Motovun, where (weather permitting) we will enjoy a breathtaking view of the sunset over the Mirna River Valley and a dinner of truffles – a local specialty.

 Accommodation: Motovun; Meals: Breakfast, Dinner.

-Hiking Ucka Mountain; wine tasting
+Hiking Ucka Mountain; Istrian cooking class

 Accommodation: Motovun; Meals: Breakfast, Lunch.

-Cycling and truffle hunting; Istrian cooking class
+Cycling and truffle hunting; wine tasting

 Today is all about Istrian traditions!
 In the morning we will cycle through the forests surrounding Motovun until we reach the starting point for truffle hunting.
 With the help of a local truffle hunter and trained dogs, we will learn about the art of finding truffles and the history of this delicacy.
-In the late afternoon, we will visit a small museum and attend a cooking class in Motovun.
-We will learn about the history and culture of the region, including local trades, agricultural traditions, myths and legends.
-We will also learn how to make traditional Istrian pasta and enjoy eating our creation at the end of the class.

 Accommodation: Motovun; Meals: Breakfast, Lunch, Dinner.